Woman who lost leg in Boston Marathon struck by car, badly injured

 Adrianne Haslet shared a photo of herself in a hospital bed on Sunday, writing that she had been struck by a car while on a crosswalk.
 "Thrown into the air and landed, crushing the left side of my body," she wrote.
 "I'm completely broken.
 More surgery to come."

-Haslet, who was a ballroom dancer when she lost her left leg in the 2013 attack, has since become a advocate for amputee rights.
+Haslet, who was a ballroom dancer when she lost her left leg in the 2013 attack, has since become an advocate for amputee rights.

 She still dances, and vowed to become a runner after she was wounded while watching the race from the finish line.
 She has run multiple races with a prosthetic leg since then, and crossed the Boston Marathon finish line herself in 2016.
 She was training for the 2019 Boston Marathon when she was hit.